 - Incentives and motivators

-Through interviews with real customers, intensive workshops with business stakeholders, and rolling up my sleeves and doing the research, I distill all of the most important information into one page per persona.
+Through interviews with real customers, intensive workshops with business stakeholders, and rolling up our sleeves and doing the research, we distill all the most important information into one page per persona.

 Now, if you haven’t already guessed, it takes a tremendous amount of time, insight, and research to craft accurate buyer personas.
 Which, admittedly, can be intimidating for a lot of businesses, especially if they haven’t gone through this process before.

 You might get lucky and get it right without them, but wouldn’t you rather stack the odds in your favor by getting real information on your target audience?
 Me too.
 Which is why we’ve compiled a list of my insider tips for creating buyer personas that will give you the most bang for your buck.

 Here’s the scoop: more is not better.
 If you have too many personas, you will put yourself in the position of trying to please everyone which will ultimately dilute your message and your ROI.
 Instead, focus on your most ideal customers and not on every customer you could have someday.

 Tip 2: Understand Their Role in the Purchasing Decision